cgbarrow/resume/README.md

 ## About Me

-I have held many positions in my career, but at their core there has been a single constant: a passion to think differently.

-It has been suggested in more than one tech circle that skill sets such as entrepreneurship, innovation and disruption can only be cultivated in start-ups; free from the bureaucratic processes of large traditional organizations.
+I have been told on more than one occasion in my career skill sets such as entrepreneurship, innovation, disruption, and servant leadership can only be cultivated in start-ups; free from the bureaucratic processes of large traditional organizations.
 These are not skill sets.
 They are a mind set.
 They come from the soul.
-They are a result of one's passion to think outside of what is considered to be rationale or safe.
+They are a result of one's passion and desire to invert traditional thinking on its head to get things done.

-Passion is what allows me to think differently regardless of my working environment.
-Passion enables me to embrace change.
-Passion drives me to take risks, learn from my failures, and lead by example.
+Passion is what allows me to think creatively regardless of my working environment.
+Passion enables me to embrace change (one of the very few constants in life) by choice.
+Passion pushes me to pursue lifelong learning to always be improving my IT and UX skills.
+Passion drives me to take risks, reap the rewards, learn from my failures, and lead by putting people and teams first.

 ## View My Resume